This article was reviewed by Nick Coston, D.V.M. of Cornerstone Veterinary Clinic in Greenwood, AR.

-- Staying in a hotel with your cat
+- Staying at a hotel with a cat:

 Not moving by car?
 Many of these tips will also apply for flights or for shipping your pet.